bihor/fp_masterquiz/Documentation/Configuration/Index.rst

   - **Configure the quiz only by TypoScript**.
     You need to set the persistence.storagePid too!

+  - The AJAX-solution is currently not supported in the action "show by tag".

   - The AJAX-call calls an normal action and not an eID-script.
 Therefore it is necessary to set this TypoScript: plugin.tx_fpmasterquiz.features.requireCHashArgumentForActionArguments = 0 This is set by default.
 You can change the value to 1, if you do not use the AJAX-version.